dwayne/elm-random-quote-machine/tutorial/step-04.md

     ]
 ```

-Update the arguments to the `viewIconButton` function calls.
+Then, update the arguments to the `viewIconButton` function calls.

 For Twitter use: